 The thyme plant can be grown from seed, but frequently people choose to avoid growing thyme seeds.
-Thyme seeds are hard to germinate and can take a long time to sprout.
+Thyme seeds are difficult to germinate and can take a long time to sprout.
 If you would like to grow thyme from seeds, follow these steps for growing thyme seeds:

 - Water thoroughly.
 Cover with plastic wrap.